 We are currently in the process of on-boarding our first clients and this is what we keep doing.
 In the near future we’ll open up our Malaysia office.

-Hock Lai has 17 years of experience in the financial sector, having performed roles in both business and technology.
-He graduated from National University of Singapore (Real Estate), Nanyang Technological University (Infocomm Technology) and Nanyang Polytechnic (Fund Management & Administration).
+Hock Lai has 18 years of experience in the financial industry, having performed roles in both business and technology.
+He graduated from the National University of Singapore (Real Estate), Nanyang Technological University (Infocomm Technology) and Nanyang Polytechnic (Fund Management & Administration).

 Latest posts by Chia Hock Lai (see all)